Budgeting for a self build: How to stay in the black

 What’s included in the construction costs?

 Having a single figure for the build element is useful, but it’s also an oversimplification that makes managing costs on a weekly or monthly basis impossible.
-It’s therefore useful to break this figure down into the key tasks and a rough idea of cost.
+It’s therefore useful when budgeting for a self build to break this figure down into the key tasks and a rough idea of cost.

 Site clearance and foundations